logins/logins.github.io/programming/_posts/2020-12-31-RenderThreadJobification.md

 onAsyncFuncEnds.wait();
 ```

-We can use [the type std::async](https://en.cppreference.com/w/cpp/thread/async) by itself (without creating a thread) as the most convenient and direct way to execute an asynchronous task, as it returns a future object.\\
+We can use [the type std::async](https://en.cppreference.com/w/cpp/thread/async) by itself (without creating a thread) as the most convenient and direct way to execute an asynchronous task, as it returns a future object.
-The downside of it is that we have very little control on the execution: we cannot be sure if the function gets executed serially or in another thread.\\
+The downside of it is that we have very little control on the execution: we cannot be sure if the function gets executed serially or in another thread.
 Blocking on std::future.get() has two problems:

 - One thread resource is consumed, increasing contention. it can cause deadlocks: if we have a single task queue available (like a single-threaded system), and task A generates and enqueues a second task B, task A waits on a get() but it will stall the entire thread and the task B will never execute.
 - Any subsequent non-dependent calculations on the task are also blocked.

 >Note: To prevent deadlocks, never use std::future.get() or std::future.wait() when the produced task will be executed on the same task queue as the originating code.

+The current C++ standard library does Not include two very useful concepts tied to Futures, taken from [Sean Parent's Concurrency](https://www.youtube.com/watch?v=zULU6Hhp42w):
+- **Continuation**: available in boost library [future::then()](https://www.boost.org/doc/libs/1_55_0/doc/html/thread/synchronization.html#thread.synchronization.futures.reference.unique_future.then) with the member function, allows to start another task when the future state object is ready.
+- **Task Joins**: when a set of tasks ends (at some point in time) then start another task, without blockings.
+This is achieved by taking count of the routines that still need to finish, and then when we reach 0, execute the remaining operation.
+An example of this can be found with the function from boost library [when_all](https://www.boost.org/doc/libs/1_68_0/libs/fiber/doc/html/fiber/when_any.html).

+- **Task Split**: when a task ends then start a series of parallel tasks (without using blocking mechanics).

 ### Packaged Tasks